SuperstitionalRealism/SuperstitionalRealism/README.md

 ![lastunicornquote](https://github.com/user-attachments/assets/1799274c-977b-4497-96b1-b9b766239c27)

-## MY BOUNDARIES AND OTHER RELEVANT INFORMATION.
+## MY BOUNDARIES, BELIEFS, AND OTHER INFORMATION.

 ☆ Despite my very strong opinions on certain matters, I am always happy to recieve constructive criticism and feedback.
 I like to think I'm a very open-minded person and if I have a differing viewpoint on something than you, I don't understand something, or only have one side of a story, please feel free to educate me.
 I'm always willing to have respectful discussions and debates about things.